NicolaPapini/Circular-Linked-List/README.md

 - POINTER(Byte 1-4): contains the pointer to the next element of the list or itself if it's the only element.

-To sort the list the following order is applied (in a transitive way):
+To sort the list the following ordering rules are applied (in a transitive way):
 - An uppercase letter (65->90 inclusive) is always considered greater than a lowercase letter;
 - A lowercase letter (97->122 inclusive) is always considered greater than a numeral.
 - A numeral (48->57 inclusive) is always considered greater than any non-alphanumeric character.
 - Non-alphanumeric characters with ASCII codes below 32 or above 125 are not supported.

-The commands in the input string are separated by a Tilde character "~".
+The commands in the input string are separated by a tilde "~".

 ## Commands and execution